Come Together Webinars

 Iva Nenadić: European Media Freedom Act – Achievements and Challenges Ahead from Vox Feminae on Vimeo.

-Technology in the service of independent media.
-Krytyka Polityczna and its partners invite you to a webinar with the co-founder of the Dennik N
+Tomáš Bella: Technology in the service of independent media.
+Organised by Krytyka Polityczna and its partners.

 How can technology be used in the service of independent journalism?
 How to study audiences, use data consciously and build an effective strategy based on it, so that independent web portals do not have to rely only on social media algorithms?

-Tomáš Bella is Chief Digital Officer at Denník N (dennikn.sk), an independent daily newspaper published in Slovak, Czech and Hungarian language.
-Denník N is focused on high-quality and long-form journalism and also develops open-source subscription software for publishers (remp2030.com).
+Tomáš Bella is Chief Digital Officer at Denník N, an independent daily newspaper published in Slovak, Czech and Hungarian.
+Denník N is focused on high-quality and long-form journalism and also develops open-source subscription software for publishers.

-Before, Bella was editor-in-chief of the most popular Slovak news site and CEO of subscription software provider Piano.
-He was listed among the world’s 50 leading innovators in journalism and media and won several journalism prizes, recently the Slovak Best Reportage award for his coverage of the European refugee crisis.
+Prior to co-founding Denník N, Bella was editor-in-chief of the most popular Slovak news site and CEO of subscription software provider Piano.
+He was listed among the world’s 50 leading innovators in journalism and media and won several journalism prizes, most recently the Slovak Best Reportage award for his coverage of the European refugee crisis.

 Follow Eurozine